KevinGimbel/kevingimbel.de/src/_blog/_drafts/rust-from-trait.md

     - tutorial
     - trait
     - pattern
+    - code
+    - learning-by-doing
 date: "2021-02-03"
 lastmod: "2021-02-03"
 language: "en"
 draft: true

+head: null
+foot: null
+svg_title: null
 ---

 Traits can be confusing.
-In essence, Traits are a way of blueprinting functionality similar to Interfaces in other languages.
+In essence, Traits are similar to interfaces in other programming languages, but a lot more flexible.
+A Trait defines one or more functions that can be implemented for custom structs.
 The Rust core language provides a lot of traits and some of them can even be automatically implemented using the `#[derive]` feature.
 You probably have written `#[derive(Debug)]` in the past when creating structs - **this** is a Trait which was automatically implemented.
-In this article we look deeper into the `From` trait which can be used to construct a `struct` from types like `&str`, or `String`, or `i32`.
+In this article we look deeper into the `From` trait to understand how Traits are implemented.

-To get started, let's  define an struct, in this case `Paragraph` which will represent a paragraph of text.
+To get started, let's  define a struct named `Paragraph` which will represent a paragraph of text.

 ```rust
 #[derive(Debug)]